kiranma72/abdm-docs/content/_index.md

 {{% notice %}} A big shout out to THOUGHTWORKS for their support to developing better documentation for ABDM.

-Yeshna Arya and Nandini A from thoughtworks need a special metion for having developed most of the content
+Yeshna Arya and Nandini A from thoughtworks need a special mention for having developed most of the content
 {{% /notice %}}

 Contributors & Reviewers